arqalite/rummy-nights/README.md

 The latest commits are built and uploaded at https://rummy-nights-arqalite.vercel.app/

+The app is available in English and Romanian (the language can be changed in the settings).

 ## Building from source
 In order to build the app, you need:
 - [Rust](https://www.rust-lang.org/)